Cladux/Weather-App/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by [Cladux].
 It uses the following technologies and libraries:

 - React: [https://reactjs.org/](https://reactjs.org/)
 - Vite: [https://vitejs.dev/](https://vitejs.dev/)